amygdala/tensorflow-workshop/INSTALL.md

 To install the SDK, follow the setup instructions
 [on this page](https://cloud.google.com/ml/docs/how-tos/getting-set-up).
-(Assuming you've followed the instructions above, you will have already done some of this).
+(Assuming you've followed the instructions above, you will have already done some of these steps. **Install TensorFlow version 0.12** as described in [this section](#install-tensorflow-into-a-virtual-environment), not 0.11)

 You don't need to download the Cloud ML samples or docs for this workshop, though you may find it useful to grab them anyway.